How to Build a Freestanding Pergola

 What Is a Freestanding Wood Pergola?

-Bringing life to your backyard, a new freestanding wood pergola (see top photo) can give your space an Upscale, or if you prefer, Rustic feel – while providing shade for a new seating area.
+A new freestanding wood pergola (see top photo) can bring life to your backyard and give your space an Upscale or, if you prefer, Rustic feel while providing shade for a new seating area.

 Along the way, you can create stone or gravel pathways to your new pergola and create the perfect destination to hang out and lounge with friends.